thearst3rd/paradiddle/README.md

 5   | div  | Pop b then a off the stack, then push a / b. *Note: Order matters.*
 6   | num  | Pop a value off the stack then output it as a decimal number.
 7   | char | Pop a value off the stack then output it as a char.
-8   | dup  | Duplicate the top value of the stack.
+8   | copy | Push a copy of the top value of the stack.
 9   | pop  | Pop a value from the stack and discard it.
+10  | cond | Pop values n and c.
+If c is zero, go forward n ops.
+11  | fwd  | Pop a value off the stack and skip that many ops forward.
+12  | bkwd | Pop a value off the stack and go back that many ops.

 *Note*: If the program encounters an unknown op, it will simply ignore it.